camicri/cube-get/docs/download-package.md

 # Transferring Project

-After downloading repositories and packages, it is now the time to go back to your Linux computer for installation.
+After downloading repositories and packages, it is now the time to go back to your Linux computer to install them.

 Click `Cube => Quit` to close Cube.